 The campus is open to the public.
 The UPF security is managed by the private company, Prosegur.
 They are located in the concierge of the building, Jaume 1 Building, Ramon Triaz Fargas, 25-27.
 There are three security guards on campus 24 hours a day; all year round Prosegur officers have the authority to enforce State and Local laws and University policies.
 There are no written agreements or memorandums of understanding regarding any topics, including the investigation of criminal incidents, between JHU and the local police department.
-There is, however, a strong working relationship between the UPF, Prosegur, and local police agencies including the Mossos d'Esquadra.
-The Prosegur officers have the authority to detain individuals until the police arrive.

-Reporting Crimes
+There is, however, a

-Director of the Univeristat
+Reporting Crimes Director of the Univeristat Pompeu Fabra